mowies/composed/README.md

 Edit the script and configure the following variables:

+- `REPO_DIR`: Directory
 - `DEPLOYMENT_ENV`: Description of the deployment environment (used in Discord messages).
-- `DEPLOYMENTS_DIR`: Directory containing Docker Compose files.
+- `DEPLOYMENTS_DIR`: Directory containing service folders that contain Docker Compose files.
 - `DISCORD_WEBHOOK_URL`: Discord Webhook URL (leave empty if you don't want to use it).

 ## Directory Structure